CBEP-SoCB-Details/DEP_nutrients/Analysis/DEP_Irradiance_Analysis.md

 par(oldpar)
 ```

-Model diagnostics are perhaps slightly better, but stil lnot great.
+Model diagnostics are perhaps slightly better, but still not great.
 Residuals tend to be larger (as expected).

 #### Reduced Weighted Models